Dynamical formation of black hole binaries in dense star clusters: Rapid cluster evolution code: Abstract

 \section{Abstract}

-Gravitational-wave observations have just started probing the properties of black-hole binary merger populations.
-The observation of binaries with very massive black holes and small mass ratios motivates the study of dense star clusters as astrophysical environments which can produce such events dynamically.
-In this paper we present {\tt Rapster} (for ``{\tt Rap}id clu{\tt ster} evolution''), a new code designed to rapidly model binary black hole population synthesis and the evolution of star clusters based on simple, yet realistic prescriptions.
+Gravitational-wave observations have just started probing the properties of black hole binary merger populations.
+The observation of binaries with very massive black holes and significantly asymmetric masses motivates the study of dense star clusters as astrophysical environments which can produce such events dynamically.
+In this paper we present {\tt Rapster} (for ``Rapid cluster evolution''), a new code designed to rapidly model binary black hole population synthesis and the evolution of massive star clusters based on simple, yet realistic prescriptions.
+We also perform a thorough comparison with the Cluster Monte Carlo code and find generally good agreement.
 The code can be used to generate large populations of dynamically formed binary black holes.
-It makes use of existing packages such as {\tt SEVN} to model the initial black hole mass spectrum, and {\tt precession} to model the mass, spin and gravitational recoil of merger remnants.
-We demonstrate that the event rates and population properties predicted by {\tt Rapster} are in good agreement with other state-of-the-art codes.